Distributionally Robust Treatment Effect: Parameter Choice

 \subsection{Choice of Radius}

 An open question that we have not yet addressed is how to determine the radius of the Wassertein neighborhood.
 In the DRO literature, a data-driven approach has been proposed.
-The radius $\delta$ is chosen to be inversely proportional to the sample size; see \cite{blanchet2022confidence} and \cite{lin2022distributionally}.
+The radius $\delta$ is chosen to be decreasing in sample size; see \cite{blanchet2022confidence} and \cite{lin2022distributionally}.
 This approach assumes an i.i.d. sample from the unknown target distribution, which does not comply with our setting.
 Also, in the limit $\delta$ approaches zero, which corresponds to the case without distributional shifts.
 We are instead interested in the generalizability of our causal estimates, given distributional shift, even when the sample size is large.

 With the connection to the regularized estimation literature via the dual problem, $\delta$ can be considered as the penalization parameter.
 Following this literature, one might be tempted to find the optimal $\delta$ through cross-validation.
 This approach typically picks the penalization parameter as the one that minimizes the prediction error in subsamples.
 Since the target distribution $Q$ is unknown, we do not have a good criterion to assess the performance of different $\delta$.